MJeat/java/DataStructure&Algo_Java/Lessons/Structures-(Data Structure)/README.md

 - You need random access by index
 - Memory efficiency is critical

-Use Linked Lists When:
+## Use Linked Lists When:
-*You frequently insert/delete from middle
+- You frequently insert/delete from the middle
-*Size changes frequently
+- Size changes frequently
-*You don't need random access
+- You don't need random access

-Use Hash Tables When:
+## Use Hash Tables When:
--You need fastest possible lookups
+- You need the fastest possible lookups
--Order doesn't matter
+- Order doesn't matter
--You have good hash function
+- You have a good hash function

-Use Trees When:
+## Use Trees When:
--You need sorted data
+- You need sorted data
--You need range queries
+- You need range queries
--You want guaranteed O(log n) performance
+- You want guaranteed O(log n) performance

-Use Graphs When:
+## Use Graphs When:
--You're modeling relationships
+- You're modeling relationships
--You need path finding
+- You need pathfinding
--You're working with networks
+- You're working with networks

 =======================================================

-Memory Complexities
+# Memory Complexities
-Structure	Space	Notes
+## *Structure	Space	Notes*
 Array	O(n)	Contiguous memory
 LinkedList	O(n)	Extra pointers (next/prev)
 Hash Table	O(n)	Load factor affects performance
-Binary Tree	O(n)	Each node has pointers
+Binary Tree	O(n)	.
+Each node has pointers
 Graph	O(V+E)	Depends on representation

 =======================================================